High School Student Summer Program is on hold for 2019. Check back in for the 2020 summer program dates.

 - Question #4 - What is the cost to attend this summer program?

-Answer - For the 2018 summer program the fee will be $350.
+Answer - More informtion about the summer program coming soon.
 You only need to drop-off and pick-up your student at the UNH campus.

 - Question #5 - What does my student need to bring for the week stay on campus?